Hypericum undulatum: Distribution and habitat

 Hypericum undulatum grows in non-calcareous fields and marshes, stream banks, fens, and acidic bogs at elevations from sea level to 2700 m.
 The plant prefers wet areas with lateral water movement.

 Hypericum undulatum occurs in far western Europe and northern Africa.
-In the United Kingdom the herb can be found in Cornwall, western Devon, Pembroke, Cardigan, and Merioneth, and in Ireland it can be found in western Cork.
+In the United Kingdom, the herb can be found in Cornwall, western Devon, Pembrokeshire, Ceredigion, and Merioneth, and in Ireland it can be found in western County Cork.
 In continental Europe it occurs in Brittany, central and western Spain, and Portugal.
 In Africa it occurs in western Algeria, northern Morocco, Madeira, and Azores.
 The variety boeticum occurs only in extreme southern Spain with the variety undulatum occurring throughout the rest of the distribution.

 Ecology

-Hypericum undulatum typically grows in vegetation dominated by mixtures of Molinia caerula, Juncus acutiflorus, and Juncus effusus.
-It also occurs in conjunction with a variety of other herbs, typically including Angelica sylvestris, Cirsium palustre, Filipendula ulmaria, Galium palustre, Lotus pendunculatus, Mentha aquatica, and Senecio aquaticus.
+Hypericum undulatum typically grows in vegetation dominated by mixtures of Molinia caerulea, Juncus acutiflorus, and Juncus effusus.
+It also occurs in conjunction with a variety of other herbs, typically including Angelica sylvestris, Cirsium palustre, Filipendula ulmaria, Galium palustre, Lotus pedunculatus, Mentha aquatica, and Senecio aquaticus.

 Population sizes of the herb can vary greatly, increasing especially following reinstatement of grazing or burning in overgrown sites.
 Decline of H. undulatum in localities is mostly due to habitat loss, typically resulting from agricultural intensification.
 Managing populations of the herb in grasslands involves grazing in the summer and occasional burning in the winter.